mrDIMAS/DmitrysEngine/README.md

 ### Compiling as C++
 If compling as C++, you will need C++98 or higher compiler.

-## Why engine called in that way?
-At very beginning engine was called Dark Engine, but then I found that there is already one engine with that name (Thief game series using it).
-Then I started to looking at some fancy adjectives that could fit into `de` prefix that I was already using for my functions, and I haven't found anything suitable.
-And then I said - "fuck it, let it be like Dmitry's Engine, I'm too tired of fancy names".

 ## How to build?
 ### Windows

 Required packages: None.

 Options for linker: `opengl32; dsound; gdi32; dxguid`

 ### Linux
 Required packages: `libx11-dev, mesa-common-dev, libgl1-mesa-dev, libxrandr-dev.`

 Options for linker: `-lGL -lpthread -lasound -lX11 -lXrandr`

 ## Why C?
+* Very fast compilation compared to C++
+* Very simple - what you have is just plain memory and procedures that operates on it.
+* Strict ABI

+And of course:
 ![Why](pics/why.png?raw=true "Why")

+## Why engine called in that way?
+At very beginning engine was called Dark Engine, but then I found that there is already one engine with that name (Thief game series using it).
+Then I started to looking at some fancy adjectives that could fit into `de` prefix that I was already using for my functions, and I haven't found anything suitable.
+And then I said - "fuck it, let it be like Dmitry's Engine, I'm too tired of fancy names".